 Prior to joining the firm, Mr. Kitces worked as a patent attorney in the Richmond office of a Virginia-based law firm and helped found the Thomas Jefferson Intellectual Property Inn of Court.
 While attending law school, he served as President of the Intellectual Property Law Society.

-Mr. Kitces was recognized as a Washington, D.C.
-"Rising Star" in 2017 and 2018 for Intellectual Property by Super Lawyers magazine.
+Mr. Kitces was recognized as a Washington D.C.
+"Rising Star" in 2017, 2018 and 2019 for Intellectual Property by Super Lawyers magazine.

 Insights View All